What to Know Before Buying an RV – Checklist

 2 – Inspect the RV Floor Before Buying a Camper

 What to Know Before Buying an RV – Inspect the RV Floor.
 We are going to do a lot more exterior later in the checklist, but not right now.
-While you still have the roof in your head I’m going to take you right down into the interior of the trailer so the first thing you’re going to do when you walk into the used RV you are inspecting is inspecting the floor.
+While you still have the roof in your head, I’m going to take you right down into the interior of the trailer, so the first thing you’re going to do when you walk into the used RV you are inspecting is inspect the floor.

-You’re going to step foot on a floor.
-If the trailer has a brand new floor not necessarily be excited.
-A new floor may say “what are they covering”.
+You’re going to step foot on the floor.
+If the trailer has a brand new floor, do not necessarily be excited.
+A new floor may say, “What are they covering?”.
 Even if it’s a new floor, I will inspect the RV floor in detail before buying an RV.

 How to inspect an RV floor before buying an RV?
 I’m just going to push around on the floor and step in every single area.

-• Look on the edges of that flooring.
+• Look at the edges of that flooring.
 Did they use that flooring to cover water damage?

-If the water damaged the inside of the RV you should notice this with the tips I will give you in this article.
+If the water damages the inside of the RV, you should notice this with the tips I will give you in this article.

 • Was there water damage to the cabinetry?